Sententional/open-in-external-browser/README.md

 - ✅ Works on **iOS** and **Android**
 - ✅ Uses 'intent:' (Android) and 'x-safari-https:' (iOS) schemes
 - ✅ Prevents redirect loops with 'sessionStorage'
 - ✅ Fallback restore if redirect fails
+- ✅ Includes debug and opt-out parameters

 ---